FailAcademy/learning/adp-london/_slides/week-03/01-intro-to-node.md

 Read [this Article](https://webhostinggeeks.com/blog/what-are-web-servers-and-why-are-they-needed/).

 When you're finished, try to answer the following questions with each other:
-- Where does your web application code run, in the diagram on the previous slide?
-- Does a Web Server need to run on it's own computer system?
-Or, Can a single system host multiple Web Servers?
 - How do servers communicate with clients & clients with servers?
 - What is HTTP?

 ---

-# Why do I need a web server?
+### Why do I need a web server?

 The browser cannot handle all our needs on its own:

-- browser cannot host your site
+- A Browser cannot host your site
-- browser does not have access to files on your computer
+- The Browser does not have access to files on your computer
-- browser cannot keep secrets
+- A Browser cannot keep secrets
-- browser should not access a database directly
+- A Browser should not access a database directly

 Discuss with a partner why the browser is designed with these limitations.